Skip to main content

 Coastal Alabama Community College uses one Census (Freeze) date to determine Pell Grant eligibility for the semester.
 The Census date refers to the point at which your enrolled credit hours are locked for Pell Grant eligibility purposes.
 The Census date does not apply to other forms of federal financial aid, including loans and FSEOG.

-The Census/Freeze will occur every semester, after attendance verification and the reinstatement period for full term classes has ended, which is approximately two weeks into the semester.
+The Census/Freeze will occur every semester, after attendance verification and the reinstatement period for the night term classes has ended, which is approximately four to five weeks into the semester.
 The classes in which you are enrolled at close of business on the Census date will determine Pell Grant eligibility.
 It is important to register for all classes prior to the Census date.
 Credit hours added after the census date cannot be used to increase Pell Grant eligibility.

 For example: If you are registered for 9 credit hours on or before the census date for the term, you will be packaged Pell at the three-quarter award status.
 If you add a 3 credit hour class after the census date, which brings your total credit hours to 12, your Pell eligibility status does not change and you will not receive an increase in your Pell Grant for the added class.
 This includes adding classes to the second mini term.